Naomi Cass: Centre for Contemporary Photography (2004–2018)

-Castlemaine Art Museum
+Castlemaine Art Museum (2019–2025)

-Cass joined Castlemaine Art Museum as Director, Renewal, on 21 January, just before the 2019 Castlemaine State Festival, and there focused on combining the previously separate art and museum collections in exhibits in both space and engaging with the local and First Nations communities.
+Cass joined Castlemaine Art Museum as Director, Renewal, on 21 January, just before the 2019 Castlemaine State Festival, and there, with curator Jenny Long, focused on combining the previously separate art and museum collections in exhibits in both spaces and engaging with the local and First Nations communities.
 She developed a strategic plan, oversaw an audit and significance assessment of CAM’s collections, and upgraded the website with the inclusion of online access to newly digitised imagery of the collection.
 In partnership with local supporters and artists she attracted new audiences to the Museum through free public access, the Orbit exhibition series, exhibitions of local artists, and the Terrace Projections, which involved projecting commissioned works onto CAM’s heritage-listed facade nightly.
 The In Conversation series, included exhibitions with Janina Green (2019) and Melinda Harper (2021), in visual dialogue with CAM’s historical collections and contemporary artists.
 Cass departed Castlemaine Art Museum in June 2025.